OpenVidu/openvidu.io-docs/docs/components/openvidu-custom-chat-panel.md

 Where:

-- `APPLICATION_SERVER_URL`: URL to commicate the client application with the server application to request OpenVidu tokens.
+- `APPLICATION_SERVER_URL`: URL to communicate the client application with the server application to request OpenVidu tokens.
 - `sessionId`: OpenVidu Session identifier.
 This is the session where the VideoconferenceComponent will connect to.
 - `tokens`: object where OpenVidu Tokens are stored.
 The VideoconferenceComponent uses this object to connect to the session.
 - `session`: OpenVidu Session object.
 We need this object to subscribe to `signal` event and send signals, so we are able to receive and send chat messages.